craigmax-dev/craigmax-dev/README.md

 I am currently searching for graduate work in Engineering or Technology companies and am mobile internationally!

 ## About Me
-I enjoy climbing and music.
+I enjoy climbing up walls and listening to music.

 ## Current Projects
 Here are the things I am working on right now!